Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning

-Apart from the above quantitative evaluation results, we further analyze whether there are human skills in the human demonstration that can be learned by the policy.
-We visualize all the cases in the format of videos, and compare the actions from policies that were learned from the human and the script.
+Apart from the above quantitative results, we further analyze the qualitative results at 50 epochs.
+We visualize all the cases in the format of videos, and compare the actions from policies that were learned from the human (including expert and non-expert) and the script.
 A distinct observation has been found as illustrated in Fig.~\ref{Fig::resultTraj}.
 The first row shows a failure case of policy learned from the script, where the instrument first reaches the needle and tries to pick it up, but fails to grasp it.
-After failing on the first attempt, the policy seems to be confused by the situation and could not grasp the needle again in the following steps.
+After failing on the first attempt, the policy could not grasp the needle again in the following steps.
 Instead, when learning from human demonstrations, the policy can grasp the needle again and complete the task after failing on the first failure grasping trail.
-The same patterns can also be found across different cases, showing that policy indeed learns how to handle the failed attempt from the human demonstration thus contributing to performance improvement.
-We prove over the human demonstrations and observe that they contain around 30\% of the samples with such missed behavior correction skills.
-This could be a very important and interesting point for human-in-the-loop learning, as in surgical scenarios, the surgeons sometime will also conduct ``missed" action but can quickly adapt and correct the action to prevent adverse events from happening.
-These skills are very useful and also essential to improve the final surgical outcomes.
-These evidences reveals the fact that involving humans in the loop of surgical robot learning can not only produce more diverse demonstration data to improve the performance of robot learning, but also can provide some human skills to boost the robustness of intelligent policy on surgical task automation.
+Results show that using human demonstrations can help policy more quickly grasp the skills to handle failure cases at early learning stage, which demonstrate the effectiveness of incorporating the human factor for policy learning in the form of human demonstration.